 He has been a major leading voice in new creative and experimental music for solo drumming in Mexico, from the minimal-silent reductionist environments to the more energetic open space improvising ones; covering multidisciplinary fields of poetry, painting and video art, soundscapes, dance and performance, audiovisual installations and space interventions.
 In 2001 he began SchlagArt- Arte Percusivo Integral Libre, a compositional explorative platform expanding into a new percussive art poetics; always inviting audiences to a unique different approach for experiencing drumming music.
-Quite unique original compositions for extended drum set-percussion had evolved since 2005, like his sixty minute long cinematic science fiction piece ¨Drum Odyssey¨ based on Stanislaw Lem´s ¨Solaris¨ and ¨ The Demon Haunted World ¨ by scientist Carl Sagan; or his ninety minute long tour de force for jazz trap set ¨TOBEATORNOTTOBEAT Slavery is Abolished…it´s its?¨ a complex intense tesis - poetic manifesto on Afroamerican avant-jazz drumming, embracing and composed on eight great drum masters (Max Roach, F. Don Moye, Rashied Ali, Beaver Harris, Milford Graves, Sunny Murray, R. Shannon Jackson, Andrew Cyrille).
+Quite unique original compositions for extended drum set-percussion had evolved since 2005, like his sixty minute long cinematic science fiction piece ¨Drum Odyssey¨ based on Stanislaw Lem´s ¨Solaris¨ and ¨ The Demon Haunted World ¨ by scientist Carl Sagan; or his ninety minute long tour de force for jazz trap set ¨TOBEATORNOTTOBEAT Slavery is Abolished…it´s its?¨ a complex intense tesis - poetic manifesto on Afroamerican avant-jazz drumming, embracing and composed on drumming forms of eight great drum masters (Max Roach, F. Don Moye, Rashied Ali, Beaver Harris, Milford Graves, Sunny Murray, R. Shannon Jackson, Andrew Cyrille).
 Over the years SchlagArt has gone from a way of investigation and understanding percussion music to a deeper compositional practice, into a way of living percussivness.
-Also, the collaboration with composers has been a major concern along his path, he has premiered many new works for solo drum set-percussion composed specially for him since 1998.

 In 2004 he started his drum workshop TAMBORERO LAB, a specialized drum set chamber music ensemble with pedagogical purposes; from 2005 to 2010, the workshop developed more than ten hours of music repertoire and didactic materials.
 This percussion laboratory is now working in its 2017 edition in Mexico City.

 His collaboration with other artists includes exclusively creative projects from AvantJazz, New Chamber Music, Free Improvisation, Contemporary Dance and Theater, Experimental Music and Film, and Visual Arts.
 He´s been active in festivals and art encounters, performing solo or in collaboration with other projects.
-Some unique musical moments on stage, program collaborations and artistic encounters from 2001 to date include: Andrew Cyrille, Rashied Ali, Ramón Lopez, Reggie Workman, Warren Smith, Karl Berger CMS; Robyn Schulkowsky and Christian Wolff/LIMINAR Ensamble de Música Nueva; Jonathan Golove, Thollem McDonas/Estamos Ensemble; Omar Tamez/Encuentro Internacional de Jazz y Música Viva Monterrey; Rodrigo Castellanos, Dario Palermo; ROVA Sax Quartet, Emilio Gordoa, Chris Cogburn, Dave Dove, Andrew Drury, Remi Álvarez, Angelica Sanchez, Harvey Sorgen, Felix Petry, Shanti Oyarsabal, Theater des Lachens, and many many others.
+Some unique musical moments on stage, program collaborations and artistic encounters from 2001 to date include: Andrew Cyrille, Rashied Ali, Ramón Lopez, Reggie Workman, Warren Smith, Karl Berger CMS; Robyn Schulkowsky and Christian Wolff/LIMINAR Ensamble de Música Nueva; Jonathan Golove at UB University, NY, Thollem McDonas/Estamos Ensemble; Omar Tamez/Encuentro Internacional de Jazz y Música Viva Monterrey; Rodrigo Castellanos, Dario Palermo; ROVA Sax Quartet, Emilio Gordoa, Chris Cogburn, Dave Dove, Andrew Drury, Remi Álvarez, Angelica Sanchez, Harvey Sorgen, Felix Petry, Shanti Oyarsabal, Theater des Lachens Berlin, and many many others.

 Mainly strongest influences in Milos creative mind and performance evolving character and studies include his father Nicandro Tamez theory-philosophic writings and music; writings and music of K. Stockhausen.